Humata-ai/know/README.md

 Think of it as a fusion between LLMs, which can answer complex human questions, and Git, which can model representational version changes.

+## Approach

+The fundamental approach is around building a concept map in geometric space that accurately represents the underlying fundamental knowledge.

 ## Real World Examples
 ### Solving the Retrieval Accuracy Problem in Document-Based RAG Pipelines